- Thomas Jefferson

 In the Fall of 1958, Ag House Society was formed by Charles Benrud with an initial number of 19 members.
 A petition to Alpha Gamma Rho was submitted to become a colony in 1959.
 The chapter was officially grated it's charter in on April 25th, 1964.
 The 19 members plus 17 more were initiated to the chapter.

 The house moved a few times before construction began in 1974 at our current location.
 The house was finished in the summer of 1976 and members moved into the house in the fall of 1976.
-The land that the house sits on is rented from South Dakota State University for $1 every 99 years.
 It was the very first house that was built on what is now known as Greek Row.

-• Consistently perform as a professional, integrity-driven, world-class organization committed to the highest of standards and driven to recruit men of the highest potential
+• Consistently perform as a professional, integrity-driven, and world-class organization committed to the highest of standards and driven to recruit men of the highest potential.

-• Always present a positive image of Alpha Gamma Rho in everything we say or do
+• Always present a positive image of Alpha Gamma Rho in everything we say or participate in.

-• Engage all brothers in professional development, promoting lifelong career success
+• Engage all brothers in professional development while promoting lifelong career success.

-We are very involved in Little International.
-Little International is the largest two-day student-run livestock exhibition in the nation.
+We are involved in Little International which is the largest two-day student-run livestock exhibition in the nation.
 The event allows students to gain skills in showmanship, animal husbandry, and agriculture-based career paths.
 In addition to showing livestock, students may participate in wool judging, meats judging, dairy product creation, machinery sales, and more.

-Every year, we have a team at our school's State-a-thon.
-State A Thon is a part of a nationwide movement called Dance Marathon.
+Every year, AGR has a team at our school's State-A-Thon.
+State-A-Thon is a part of a nationwide Dance Marathon movement.
 Over 300 campuses across the US work to raise money for Children's Miracle Network.
 All the money we raise goes to the Sanford Children's Castle of Care in Sioux Falls to support children of this area that are in the hospital.

-We regularly volunteer time to our local community to help out in different ways, from cleaning up a local wilderness area to helping fix wheelchairs.
+We regularly volunteer time to our local community to help out in different ways, from cleaning up a local wilderness area, assisting with campus events, helping with Habitat For Humanity, to even fixing wheelchairs.

-We have a lot of involvement with many different clubs here at South Dakota State University.
+AGR has high involvement with different clubs here at South Dakota State University.
 From Precision Agriculture Club, to Joint Engineering Council, to Ducks Unlimited, we have members in all kinds of clubs and have members on the executive board of a lot of them.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.